Professor of Theater

 608 Memorial Hall

 Davis Robinson teaches acting, directing, and courses in Theater Styles, Comedy, Improvisation, Ensemble Devising, Physical Theater, and Shakespeare.
 He has worked professionally as an actor and director around New England for over twenty years in film, television, and on stage.
-He often directs for The Shakespeare Theater at Monmouth, most recently Blithe Spirit, Antony and Cleopatra, and Arsenic and Old Lace.
-This summer he will be directing their production of the American classic, Our Town.
+He often directs for The Shakespeare Theater at Monmouth, most recently Our Town, Blithe Spirit, and Antony and Cleopatra.
+He directed Waiting for Godot at the Theater Project in Brunswick, and worked with the Columbian-American clown trio, The Fabulous Problemas, to develop their new show.
 In 2007 he was movement coach for the world premiere of Leslie Epstein’s King of the Jews in Boston.
-Next year he will be directing Waiting for Godot at the Theater Project in Brunswick, and working with the Columbian-American clown trio, The Fabulous Problemas.
-Recent shows for Bowdoin include End of Summer, A Little Night Music, Enemy of the People, and Angels In America.
+Recent shows for Bowdoin include Light/Dark, End of Summer, A Little Night Music, and The Cripple of Inishmaan.

 He trained in Paris with Jacques LeCoq, and is particularly interested in movement-based theater, forgotten American plays, and the creation of original productions adapted from films, novels, and current events.